Before you visit Alcatraz, check out these tips from a local.

 There are a few metered spots, but not long enough to visit Alcatraz, so plan to use a parking garage or lot (expensive) or park on the street without meters in another neighborhood (like the Sunset District) and take public transportation.

-There is a cluster of parking garages in the general area of Pier 33 and a couple of parking lots that are possibilities, price-wise.
+There's no parking available right at Pier 33, but there's a cluster of parking garages in the general area of Pier 33 and several parking lots.

-See my page on Embarcadero parking for details and maps showing their locations.
+See my article on Embarcadero parking for details and maps showing their locations.

 Parking Caveat for self-park lots.
-There have been instances of thieves pretending to be parking attendants and collecting parking fees at unattended lots and garages.
+There have been instances of thieves pretending to be parking attendants and collecting parking fees at unattended lots.

 Check carefully to see what the payment arrangement is for the place you're parking.
 You'll see signs telling you to get a ticket from the machine to place in your car (and see the machines) if it's a self-park lot or garage.
 This has happened at the Pier 27 lot and other places.